-Do we have to stay in church all day long?
+You don't have to stay in church all day long to be on the road to holiness

 G. K. Chesterton wrote, “It might be reasonably maintained that the true object of all human life is play.
 Earth is a task garden; heaven is a playground.”